 9 minutes seated: Drop off condiments, cutlery, napkins, and other supplementary items; check if refills are needed.

-2–4 minutes after food delivered: Check in on quality of food; ask about refills.
+2-4 minutes after the food is delivered: Check in on the quality of food and ask about refills.

 Many restaurants require that new servers take home and memorize the menu during their first week on the job.
 Even if your restaurant doesn’t mandate this, it’s a good idea to do it anyways.

-Memorizing the menu — both food and drinks — will vastly improve the quality of service you’re able to extend to your guests.
-Flip the script for a second: Say you go out to eat or grab a drink with friends and you ask your restaurant server for a personal recommendation, or the ingredients included in a menu item..
+Memorizing the menu — both food and drinks — will vastly improve the quality of service you’re able to extend to your guests, whether you’re learning how to be a server in a fine dining restaurant or a local burger spot by the beach.
+Flip the script for a second: Say you go out to eat or grab a drink with friends and you ask your restaurant server for a personal recommendation, or the ingredients included in a menu item.
 How would you feel if your ask was met with mumbles, a confused look, and a “let me go ask my manager” — annoyed?
 Your guests will be, too, if you don’t learn the menu.

 As a restaurant server, it’s your job to not only know the menu inside, out, and backwards, but to be able to make recommendations for guests, share all the available add-ons, and answer basic questions about common ingredients or allergy risks.
 Memorizing the menu will also help you save time by eliminating the need to run to the kitchen or bar with questions or to the POS to see if the requested add-on is available.
 Knowing the menu will help you maintain or potentially reduce your table turn time, seat more guests, and accommodate more checks in a shift.